rachelbaker/Async-Social-Sharing/readme.txt

 == Changelog ==

+= 1.8.0 =
+* Added `async_social_display()` function to be used as a template tag to output the social sharing widgets anywhere theme developers desire within the loop.
+* Added option allowing site administrators to choose if the social sharing widgets should be output before or after the content.  props @dustyf
+* Changed settings screen to use WordPress default admin styles to fix checkbox display in WordPress 3.8+.
+* Removed bloated admin stylesheet.
+* Minor refactoring of plugin instance loading.
+* Minor code formatting changes.

 = 1.7.1 =
 * Fixed bug where "headers already sent" message was displayed upon plugin activation due to blank line at top of main plugin file.